Missouri Drivers License Renewal

 Missouri drivers license renewal fees must be paid in person at the Missouri DMV office.
 Payments can be made with a cashier's check, money order, travelers check or personal check.
 Payment will not be accepted by cash, credit or debit card.

-When to Renew Your Missouri Driver's License
+Your Missouri Driver's License

 Renewing drivers licenses in MO must take place prior to your license's expiration date in order to avoid receiving fines for driving with an expired drivers license.
 However, the amount of time your license is valid for is dependent upon the age of the driver: